aspentng/aspen-portfolio-2021/_data/blog/2021-02-28-uncar-customizing-the-autonomous-vehicle-ride-experience.md

 template: BlogPost
 path: /self-driving
 date: 2021-01-30T02:51:52.389Z
+summary: >-
-summary: An app that helps to drive adoption of the inevitable rise of self-driving vehicles.
+  An app that helps to drive adoption of the inevitable rise of self-driving vehicles.
 title: Customizing the Autonomous Vehicle Ride Experience
 duration: February 2020 - May 2020 (3 months)
-roles: Product designer, Design researcher
+roles: 'Product designer, Design researcher'
-projectabout: With the imminent rise of autonomous vehicles, how can we help skeptics embrace this new mode of transportation?
+projectabout: '[to delete]'
 thumbnail: /assets/self-driving_hero-image.png
 ---
 # Overview

 Given a projected market size of USD 1.33 Billion by 2027, it seems like it's only a matter of time before autonomous vehicles hit the streets of the world.

-How might we help the general public to curb their skepticism and fear of riding a L5 autonomous vehicle? *\[note: L5 vehicles are fully automated with no steering wheels or pedals]*
+With the imminent rise of autonomous vehicles, how might we help the general public to curb their skepticism and fear of riding a L5 autonomous vehicle? *\[note: L5 vehicles are fully automated with no steering wheels or pedals]*

 Assumption/Constraint: Due to the timeframe of the project, I made the intentional decision to not involve the physical aspects of the car (e.g. did not explore what it'll be like to have a screen in the vehicle).

  → [Read the full case study here.](https://uofi.app.box.com/s/3ghovmtfyvjctg80dtc35u4sawiynyhd)

 # Approach